Children & Youth

-Vacation Bible Camp runs from 9 am to 12 noon the first week of August.
+Vacation Bible Camp runs from 9 am to 12 noon June 26-30.
 Children must register in advance and there is a modest charge for tuition.

 Children, teens, and adults celebrate the gift of creativity on Sunday mornings.
 Through various artistic mediums they deepen their connection to the unspoken Word and the liturgical seasons of the Church year.
 This class is taught by Debra Cook, a professional children’s art teacher.